Castel Sant’Angelo Rome | Exclusive Museum and Mausoleum of Hadrian Official Private Guided Tours

 The figure of a man dressed in black in the painted door on the right of the entrance is the lawyer who defended Beatrice Cenci and other members of her family.

 Apartment of Paul III ornamented with pictures by Pierin Del Vaga representing mythological subjects: the bedroom of the pope contains several pieces of members of the family.

 The apartment of Paul III is ornamented with pictures by Pierin Del Vaga represents mythological subjects; the bedroom of the pope contains pieces of early furniture of the 16th century.

 Library: a large hall used by the popes for such purpose, until Paul III had all the books removed to the Vatican, The library is ornamented with grotesque frescoes reproducing mythological fables, by Sicciolante, Luzzi, and Rapahel da Montelupo who designed also the beautiful chimney.

 A door on the right admits to the.
 Guide of Rome

 Treasury or secret archive of the popes, which was preserved in the castle since the time of Pope Julius II.
 In the center of the room are three strongboxes (from the period of Julius II) where the treasury of the papal state was kept, together with precious utensils of the church as chalices, monstrance, etc.

-Castel Sant’Angelo Rome in Rome highlights the Vatican City, Vatican Museum.
+Castel Sant’Angelo Rome in Rome highlights the Vatican City, and Vatican Museum.
 Special offers to organize official private guided tours for individuals, large or small groups.
-A selection of the best tours of Rome and the Vatican including skip the line tickets and exclusive entrances to enter the most important museums and art galleries of Rome.
+A selection of the best tours of Rome and the Vatican, including skip-the-line tickets and exclusive entrances to enter the most important museums and art galleries of Rome.
 Please do not hesitate to contact us to book your tour or holiday in Rome.